Skip to content

 PN Junction Photodiode

 A PN junction photodiode is the “standard photodiode” that uses a PN junction to detect light.
 The PN junction forms a depletion region, which is exposed to the environment through a transparent window.
 When a photon strikes this depletion region, it is absorbed, and an electron-hole pair is created.
-Because of the electric field present in the depletion region, the electron will want to move (sweeped) towards the N doped semiconductor, whilst the hole will want to move towards the P doped semiconductor.
-These moving charge carries create the photodiode current (photocurrent) that you measure.
+Because of the electric field present in the depletion region, the electron will want to move (swept) towards the N doped semiconductor, whilst the hole will want to move towards the P doped semiconductor.
+These moving charge carriers create the photodiode current (photocurrent) that you measure.

 PIN Photodiode